ashermancinelli/bad-lambda-capture-plugin/doc/LambdaChecker.md

 When using portability libraries such as RAJA[1] and Kokkos[2], the capture clauses of lambda statements are extremely important.
 This repo provides a standalone executable and a clang plugin to verify that no array- or pointer-like member variables are captured in a lambda capture clause defined in an instance method.

+See [the blog post linked here](https://ashermancinelli.github.io/clang-lambda) for an in-depth discussion on how we developed this tool.

 ## Building

 Standard CMake workflow, and you must be using Clang of course: